-- Communications system lifecycle planning, including migration planning and use of the 2018 Emergency Communications System Lifecycle Planning Guide and Lifecycle Planning Tool - o Plans for narrowband conversion and compliance - o Plans for broadband integration with broader communications capabilities - o Stakeholder statements of need and concept of operations (CONOPS) - o As-is and proposed enterprise architectures - o System engineering requirements - o Acquisition planning for the procurement of systems or equipment - o Planning for continuity of communications, including backup solutions, if primary systems or equipment fail (e.g., contingency and strategic planning) - o Planning for training and exercises - o Identifying physical and cyber security measures for communications networks and systems - o Planning activities for the transition of 911 to NG911 (e.g., NG911 Self-Assessment Tool) - o Planning for cross jurisdictional alerting - o Plans for issuing Wireless Emergency Alerts - Engagement of federal, state, local, tribal, territorial, private, and public sector entities in planning.
+- o Communications system lifecycle planning, including migration planning and use of the 2018 Emergency Communications System Lifecycle Planning Guide and Lifecycle Planning Tool57 - o Plans for narrowband conversion and compliance - o Plans for broadband integration with broader communications capabilities - o Planning for SCSI projects to share communications and infrastructure resources with partners - o Stakeholder statements of need and concept of operations (CONOPS) - o As-is and proposed enterprise architectures - o System engineering requirements - o Acquisition planning for the procurement of systems or equipment - o Planning for continuity of communications, including backup solutions, if primary systems or equipment fail (e.g., contingency and strategic planning) - o Planning for training and exercises - o Identifying physical and cyber security measures for communications networks and systems - o Planning activities for the transition of 911 to NG911 (e.g., NG911 Self-Assessment Tool58) - o Planning for cross jurisdictional alerting - o Plans for issuing alerts, warnings, and notifications (e.g., Wireless Emergency Alerts) - Engagement of federal, state, local, tribal, territorial, private, and public sector entities in planning.
 Many federal grants require engagement of the whole community in planning to adequately assess and address needs and to implement the National Preparedness System.
 The National Preparedness Goal and the National Preparedness System concepts, as described in PPD-8, recognize the development and sustainment of core capabilities are not exclusive to any single level of government or organization, but rather require combined efforts of the whole community.
 Coordination and planning benefit from including a variety of traditional and non-traditional entities supporting public safety, such as tribes, medical facilities, alerting authorities, nongovernmental organizations, public works, utilities, forestry services, military, private sector, and the American Red Cross.
 Including these under-represented organizations or sectors will assist with the development of strategic, operational, and contingency plans.
 As a result, the following activities are often supported through federal grants funding emergency communications: - o Conducting conferences and workshops to receive input on plans - o Meeting expenses related to planning - o Public education and outreach on planning - o Travel and supplies related to planning or coordination meetings - o Attending planning or educational meetings on emergency communications - Establishment or enhancement of interoperability governing bodies.
 Strong governance structures and leadership are essential to effective decision-making, coordination, planning, and managing of emergency communications initiatives.
 Grant funds may be used to establish, update, or enhance statewide, regional (e.g., multi-state, multi-urban area), or local governing bodies.
-Eligible activities may include:
+Eligible activities may include: - o Developing MOUs and Memoranda of Agreement (MOA) to facilitate participation in planning and governance activities

-&lt;sup>49 For guidance on emergency communications system lifecycle planning, see: cisa.gov/safecom/funding.
+57 For guidance on emergency communications system lifecycle planning, see: cisa.gov/safecom/funding.

-&lt;sup>50 SAFECOM/NCSWIC developed a dynamic NG911 Self-Assessment Tool for use by state, regional, and local emergency communications centers (ECCs)/public safety answering points (PSAPs) personnel.
-For more information or to download this tool, see: 911.gov/project\ng911tool.html.
+58 SAFECOM/NCSWIC developed a dynamic NG911 Self-Assessment Tool for use by state, regional, and local emergency communications centers (ECCs)/public safety answering points (PSAPs) personnel.
+For more information or to download this tool, see: 911.gov/project_ng911tool.html.

-&lt;sup>51 Core capabilities include Prevention, Protection, Mitigation, Response, and Recovery, and are further defined in the National Preparedness Goal on the FEMA website at: fema.gov/emergency-managers/national-preparedness/goal.
+59 Core capabilities include Prevention, Protection, Mitigation, Response, and Recovery, and are further defined in the National Preparedness Goal on the FEMA website at: fema.gov/emergency-managers/national-preparedness/goal.